Masjid1/document/bilingual_table.md

 Use the data from your repository to power these enhanced features.
 -  [ ]  Vulnerability alerts

-        Receive alerts for known security vulnerablities found in dependencies.
+        Receive alerts for known security vulnerabilities found in dependencies.

 #### Merge button
 --------